‘Advanced Training in Qualitative Health Research Methodology’ Certificate

 - Completed the compulsory course CHL5115 ‘Qualitative Analysis and Interpretation’

-- Completed two other eligible 0.5 credit PhD courses in the Essentials of Qualitative Research (EQR) course series(click here for core curriculum)
+- Completed two other eligible 0.5 credit PhD courses in the Essentials of Qualitative Research (EQR) course series.
+See here for the core curriculum.

 - Registered as a University of Toronto student or University of Toronto special student